technologiestiftung/amarex-webtool-frontend/README.md

 We are developing a web-based tool that maps the effects of rainwater management on climate impacts in urban areas in a simplified form.
 This is intended to support the early consideration of climate adaptation in urban strategies and planning.
 As a potentially important criterion for climate adaptation, the long-term deviation of the urban water balance from the natural state is examined.

-This is the [project-page](https://www.amarex-projekt.de)
+This is the [project-page](https://www.amarex-projekt.de) Here is a link to our current [staging instance](https://amarex-webtool-frontend.netlify.app/amarex/)

 ## Getting Started